Robust Olive Oil and the others:

 We have often heard about food and wine pairings and we know that a well-chosen wine can enhance the flavor of our dish or, on the contrary, it can break it.

 What if I'd say that exactly the same thing can happen with Olive Oil?
 As a matter of fact, there isn't just one type of EVOO: in Italy we have almost a few hundreds type!
 Each variety has a different intensity of bitterness and spiciness and, therefore, different pairings.

 In general, Olive Oil should act in harmony with your food and should not be in any contrast with it: the lighter your dish, the lighter the EVOO you should choose.
 There are several factors to consider if you want to determine wheter an olive oil is more or less robust: the most important are the varietal of olive and the harvest date, but weather conditions and climate can also have an influence.

 A Mild Extra Virgin Olive Oil is usually made with olives harvested in the later stages of ripeness.
 At the same time, Arbosana, Picual, Mission are the three varietal preferred for delicate oils.

-A delicate oil is a light fruity oil, with a buttery or floral taste, and a really slight peppery finish.
+Compared with a robus olive oil, a delicate oil is light and fruity , with a buttery or floral taste, and a really slight peppery finish.

 It is the perfect pairing to delicate Flavors - such as white meat, steamed or boiled fish and vegetables - that would be overwhelmed by "stronger" variety of oil.
 A mellow late harvest extra virgin oil could also be used in baking a cake or to make mayonnaise and is perfect for Pesto Sauce, as well!